House Renovation · Bathroom Renovation · Kitchen Renovation · House Extension · Outdoor Renovations · Recladding · Garage Conversion

 How much does a house extension cost in Auckland?

-In 2026, a standard ground-floor extension in Auckland (25-45m²) typically sits between $160,000 and $280,000 — including design, every trade, consent management, and project management end to end.
-Small ground-floor extensions (15-25m², single room, no wet areas) come in at $90,000-$160,000.
-Designer ground-floor extensions (45m²+, multi-room or premium finishes) run $280,000-$450,000.
-Second-storey or architectural rebuilds start at $450,000 because of the structural reinforcement required on the existing house.
-Every Superior Renovations quote is itemised line by line — no allowances, no surprises.
+In 2026, a standard ground-floor extension (25-45m²) typically sits between $160,000 and $280,000 — design, every trade, consent management, and project management included.
+Small ground-floor extensions (15-25m², single room, no wet areas) come in at $90,000 to $160,000.
+Designer scopes (45m²+, multi-room or premium finishes) run $280,000 to $450,000.
+Second-storey or architectural rebuilds start at $450,000 — the structural reinforcement on the existing house pushes the cost up.
+Every quote we issue is itemised line by line.
+No allowances.
+No surprises.

 How long does a house extension take in Auckland?